Bizly/laravel-content-publishing/README.md

 ##Configuration

 ###Global Configuration
-To configuration Moderation package globally you have to edit `config/bizly.content-publishing.php`.
+To configure the Bizly Content Publishing package globally you have to edit `config/bizly.content-publishing.php`.
 Inside `bizly.content-publishing.php` you can configure the following:

 1. `status_column` represents the default column `status` in the database.